Alejogb1/job-board/blog-data/how-can-i-enable-svg-file-uploads-in-wagtails-image-section.md

 id: "how-can-i-enable-svg-file-uploads-in-wagtails-image-section"
 ---

-Let's dive into this, shall we?
+Let's dive into this?
 Handling svg uploads in wagtail’s image section is something I’ve encountered a few times, particularly on projects where we needed vector graphics for crisp display across various screen resolutions.
 It's a bit of a departure from the standard image formats, and wagtail, out-of-the-box, defaults to handling raster formats primarily.
 My first experience was, if I’m honest, more about hacking around the edges than a systematic solution.
 I quickly realized that for a reliable and maintainable implementation, we needed to understand wagtail’s internal image handling mechanisms and extend them appropriately.

 The core challenge revolves around wagtail’s `Image` model and its associated validators.
 By default, it checks for known raster image formats, specifically those within the `PIL` (Pillow) image library's capabilities, and svg falls outside this scope.
 The initial, naive approach might be to simply bypass these validations.
 However, that’s neither robust nor good practice because it leaves the door open to uploading all sorts of non-image files masquerading as svgs.
 So, let’s walk through a more structured approach.